apify/apify-docs/docs/proxy/residential_proxy.md

 # [](#residential-proxy) Residential proxy

 Residential proxies are connected to real Internet Service Provider-based proxies located in homes and offices.
-Unlike [datacenter proxies]({{@link proxy/datacenter_proxy.md}}), this makes them very hard to to block.
+Unlike [datacenter proxies]({{@link proxy/datacenter_proxy.md}}), this makes them very hard to block.

 This solution allows you access to a larger pool of servers than datacenter proxy.
 This makes it a better option in cases when you need a large number of different IP addresses.